 What kind of poet are you?
 A brooding type who writes about storms and moors and darkness?
-Or a romantic who writes about pining and fairytales and heartbreak?
-Maybe you’re a nature-lover poet with stacks and stacks of poems about a single flower you walked past a few months ago (don’t @ me.
+Or a romantic who writes about fairytales and heartbreak?
+Maybe you’re a nature-lover poet with stacks and stacks of poems about a single flower you walked past a few months ago (don’t at me.
 It was a great flower.).

-If you write poetry in any of these groups, you’re probably super interested in getting your poetry published.
+No matter the types of poems you write you’re probably super interested in learning how to publish a poem.
 But what does that mean?
-How do we get poetry published?
 How do we know when our poems are ready?
 And what are the first steps in learning how to publish poetry?

 - A very specific idea of what they’re looking to publish